symfony/demo/README.md

 The "Symfony Demo Application" is a reference application created to show how to develop applications following the [Symfony Best Practices][1].

+In addition to this, you can as well read [the official Symfony Book to showcase Symfony][5].

 Requirements
 ------------